hibaa8/TSS2026-LunarLions/README.md

 </div>

 ## Introduction
+TSS stands for telemetry stream server.
+It is the centralized server for sending and receiving data for the challenge.
+All data from the lunar simulator DUST is sent to TSS, and any commands to control the pressurized rover, or fetch data will be sent to TSS.
+The following document will detail how you can run your own instance of the server and begin developing your software and hardware.

 ### Navigation
 - <a href="#getting-started">Getting Started</a>
 - <a href="#peripheral-devices">Peripheral Devices</a>
-- <a href="#dust-simulator">DUST Simulator</a>
+- <a href="#dust-simulation">DUST Simulation</a>
 - <a href="#development">Development</a>
 - <a href="#testing">Testing</a>
-- <a href="#test-week">JSC Test Week</a>
+- <a href="#jsc-test-weekk">JSC Test Week</a>
 - <a href="#questions">Questions</a>

-### What is TSS?

-TSS stands for telemetry stream server.
-It is the centralized server for sending and recieving data for the challenge.
-All data from the lunar simulator DUST is sent to TSS, and any commands to control the pressurized rover, or fetch data will be sent to TSS.
-The following document will detail how you can run your own instance of the server and begin developing your software and hardware.

 ### Helpful Links
 - [Mission Description](https://www.nasa.gov/wp-content/uploads/2025/09/fy26-suits-mission-description.pdf?emrc=345f62?emrc=345f62)